se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

 Step-by-step explanation of the code:

-<b>Step 1:</b> Import VueJs <tooltip content="Content Delivery Network" placement="top">CDN</tooltip> and the JavaScript file in the main HTML file.
+<b>Step 1:</b> Import Vue <tooltip content="Content Delivery Network" placement="top">CDN</tooltip> and the JavaScript file in the main HTML file.
 ```HTML
   <script src="https://unpkg.com/vue@2.5.13/dist/vue.js"></script>
   <script src="the_path_to_the_javacript_file.js"></script>
 ```

 <b>Step 2:</b> Create an instance of Vue (Vue is an object) in the JavaScript file; bind the instance to one of the component in our html file (e.g. create a component with id `root` and bind it with the instance of Vue).<br/>
-In this case, only the `root` component can be accessed in VueJs while the rest are unaffected.
-This is how we progressively plug in VueJs into our projects.
+In this case, only the `root` component can be accessed in Vue while the rest are unaffected.
+This is how we progressively plug in Vue into our projects.

 ```js
   new Vue ({